-Serological analyses are a powerful tool to assess population susceptibility to infectious diseases, disease burden, and infection dynamics and risk factors [1].
-Previous serological research has demonstrated that exposure to endemic human coronaviruses (HCoVs) can be protective against severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) infection and improve the immunological response to SARS-CoV-2 upon infection [2].
-However, data on serological cross-protection against SARS-CoV-2 in prepandemic samples from sub-Saharan Africa are conflicting [3-6].
+Serological analyses are a powerful tool to assess population susceptibility to infectious diseases, disease burden, as well as dynamics and risk factors of infection[1].
+Previous serological research has demonstrated that exposure to endemic human coronaviruses (HCoVs) can be protective against SARS-CoV-2 infection and improve the immunological response to SARS-CoV-2 upon infection[2].
+However, data on serological cross-protection against SARS-CoV-2 in pre-pandemic samples from sub-Saharan Africa are conflicting[3-6].